 Of course, if you use your speaker system for music too, then you have the best of both worlds.

 Another benefit for a home theater setup, is the speakers are quite compact.
-At just 11.9-inches high and 7.9-inches wide, they will be relatively easy to fit into your space.
+At just 11.9-inches high and 7.1-inches wide, they will be relatively easy to fit into your space.
 Even if you don’t have much room to play with.

-Part of the Klipsch Reference Premiere series, the RP-280F is a top class floorstanding speaker.
-If you want speakers which will work well for movies and music, then floorstanding speakers are worth considering.
+Part of the Klipsch Reference Premiere series, the RP-280F is a top-class floorstanding speaker.
+If you want speakers that will work well for movies and music, then floorstanding speakers are worth considering.